JamesHarrison/changeling/README.markdown

 * The libsndfile development headers
 * The libmosquitto and libmosquittopp development headers

+On Ubuntu, installing these can be done with:

+    sudo apt-get install libjack-jackd2-dev libsndfile1-dev libmosquitto0-dev cmake build-essential

 Compilation is the usual cmake pattern of:

     cd changeling